 Annual cash bonuses are provided to promote achievement of our business objectives of increasing stockholder value by growing production and reserves on a profitable basis.
 All of our full-time employees participate in an annual bonus plan.
 In 2012, the compensation committee adopted the performance bonus plan, the 2012 Incentive Compensation Plan (the "Annual Incentive Plan"), for the CEO and President.
-Beginning in 2014, all of our executive officers are included in the Annual Incentive Plan.
+Beginning in 2014, all of our executive officers were included in the Annual Incentive Plan.
 Annual bonus awards are paid from a performance-based bonus pool that will allow for full tax deductibility of the bonuses paid under Section 162(m) of the Internal Revenue Code.

-The compensation committee set the funding for the 2015 performance-based bonus pool at 5% of the Company's EBITDAX (earnings before interest, tax, depreciation, amortization and exploration expense), a measure of profitability that is commonly used within the oil and gas exploration and production industry.
+The compensation committee set the funding for the 2016 performance-based bonus pool at 10% of the Company's EBITDAX (earnings before interest, tax, depreciation, amortization and exploration expense), a measure of profitability that is commonly used within the oil and gas exploration and production industry.
 Individual bonus awards were determined through the Annual Incentive Plan based on the achievement of financial, strategic and operational objectives.
-In March 2015, the compensation committee approved target bonus opportunities for the executive officers, expressed as a percentage of their annual base salary.
+In March 2016, the compensation committee approved target bonus opportunities for the executive officers, expressed as a percentage of their annual base salary.
 The bonus targets were determined based on the results of Meridian's competitive benchmarking analysis, and are reviewed annually.

-The 2015 threshold, target, and maximum bonus opportunities for our NEOs that were established by the compensation committee were as follows:
+The 2016 threshold, target, and maximum bonus opportunities for our NEOs that were established by the compensation committee were as follows:

-Position Threshold Target Maximum
+Position Threshold Threshold Target

-(Percent age of Annual Base Salary)
+(Percei (Percentage of Annual Base Salary)

 CEO 50% 100% 200%

 President 45% 90% 180%

 Chief Operating Officer 40% 80% 160%

 General Counsel 30% 60% 120%

-Vice President of Accounting 30% 60% 120%
+Vice President of Corporate Development 30% 60% 120%

 The executives had the opportunity to earn bonus awards within a range of 0% to a maximum of 200% of their target bonus opportunity, based on the Company's performance relative to pre-determined bonus components and goal levels.

-For 2015, the bonus components and goal levels were as follows:
+For 2016, the bonus components and goal levels were as follows:

 Weighting Threshold Target Maximum

-Production Growth 20% 5% over 2014 10% over 2014 15% over 2014
+Improvement to Operating Efficiency 20% 10% 20% 30%

-Capital Efficiency % (Improvement in Finding Costs) 20% 15% over 2014 20% over 2014 30% over 2014
+Improvement to Capital Efficiency 20% 10% 20% 30%

-Reserve Replacement % 20% 75% 100% 125%
+Reserve Replacement 20% 75% 100% 125%

 Other Key Objectives 40%

-Total Shareholder Return (TSR)
+Total Shareholder Return (TSR) Relative TSR to Peer Group

 Enhancing Liquidity

-Total Producing costs per Mcfe

 Leadership Development

 Execution of Strategic Plan